Dinorush/ExtraWeaponCustomization/README.md

 - Reference Trigger: Sends Apply and Reset triggers to other properties.
 - Reload Mod: Applies a reload speed modifier.
 [Gun]
 - Shot Mod: Applies a stat modifier to shots/melees.
 - Shot Mod Debuff: Applies a global stat modifier to shots/melees unique to each target.
-[Prehit, Hit, Damage, Charge, Stagger]
+[Hit Triggers]
 - Shot Mod Per Target: Applies a stat modifier to shots/melees unique to each target.
-[Prehit, Hit, Damage, Charge, Stagger]
+[Hit Triggers]
 - Shrapnel: Causes bullets to fire out from where bullets land.
 [Gun]
 - Speed Mod: Applies a modifier to the user's movement speed.
 [Player]
 - Spread Mod: Applies a spread modifier.
 [Gun]
+- Stamina Mod: Modifies the user's stamina.
+[Player]
 - Temp Properties: Temporarily adds another set of properties.

 #### Traits - Innate gun behavior modifications